xumzheng/microsoft-graph-docs/api-reference/beta/api/managedtenants-managementtemplatecollection-list-managementtemplates.md

 [!INCLUDE [beta-disclaimer](../../includes/beta-disclaimer.md)]

-Gets the [managementTemplate](../resources/managedtenants-managementtemplate.md) resources represents a group of actions and setting that can be performed against a managed tenant.
+Get the [managementTemplate](../resources/managedtenants-managementtemplate.md) resources of a [managementTemplateCollection](../resources/managedtenants-managementtemplatecollection.md).

 ## Permissions
 One of the following permissions is required to call this API.
 To learn more, including how to choose permissions, see [Permissions](/graph/permissions-reference).